agoralabs/appmesh-demo-aws/README.md

 - cd to **07-k8smanifest-pvolume** folder.
 - Update the manifest in *files/7-ebs-csi-driver-pv.yaml* with the correct volume ID

+> [!TIP]
-- The most important section of the Terraform script is the following :
+> The most important section of the Terraform script is the following :

 ```
 resource "kubectl_manifest" "resource" {